idehub/react-native-google-analytics-bridge/README.md

 ## Problems with tracking?
 Visitors not showing up?

-This is **NOT** (_normally_) and error with this library.
+This is **NOT** (_normally_) an error with this library.
 Please read [this guide on how to set up your Google Analytics account/property](https://github.com/idehub/react-native-google-analytics-bridge/wiki/Creating-a-Google-Analytics-property-for-mobile-analytics) for mobile analytics.

 ## Content